Identification and Estimation of a Semiparametric Logit Model using Network Data: Model

-Assumption \ref{ass1}(i) implies that the observables $X_i$ and the unobservable individual characteristics $(w_i,\varepsilon_i)$ are randomly drawn.
+Assumption \ref{ass1}(i) implies that the observables $X_i$ and the unobservable individual characteristics $(\omega_i,\varepsilon_i)$ are randomly drawn.
 This is a standard assumption in the network literature.
 Assumption \ref{ass1}(ii) assumes that the link formation error $\eta_{ij}$ is orthogonal to all other observables and unobservables in the model.
 This means that the dyad-specific unobservable shock $\eta_{ij}$ from the link formation process does not influence the binary outcomes $\{y_{i}\}_{i=1}^n$.
-From assumption \ref{ass1}(iii), the marginal distributions of $w_i$ and $\eta_{ij}$ are assumed to have standard uniform marginals without loss because we cannot separately identify them from $f$.
+The endogeneity in this model takes the form of a dependence between $X_i$ and the unobserved error $\lambda(\omega_i) + \varepsilon_i$ through $\omega_i$.
+From Assumption \ref{ass1}(iii), the marginal distributions of $\omega_i$ and $\eta_{ij}$ are assumed to have standard uniform marginals without loss because I cannot separately identify them from $f$.
+Under this assumption, $f(\omega_i,\omega_j)$ is the probability that agent $i$ and $j$ form are directly linked, $\PP(D_{ij}=1)=f(\omega_i,\omega_j)$, which implicitly assumes that $f:[0,1]^2\to[0,1]$.